-arrangements in the Council overnance Report sets out an evidence e based structured asse essment of the opera tion of the Council's 9 Staff morale / Sickness Levels adversely affected as a result of the pace of change, tightening financial circumstances or external circumstances.
+T Mitigation The Council has appropriate managerial arrangements in place supported by staff recruitment and training to ensure these risks are effectively managed.
+The Council has active Standards and Audit Committees which provide independent review of the Governance arrangements in the Council.
+The Annual G governance an overnance Report sets out an evidenc rangements. e based structured assessment of the operation of the Council's 9 Staff morale / Sickness Levels adversely affected as a result of the pace of change, tightening financial circumstances or external circumstances.
 Deterioration in services to the public and loss of productivity.
 Loss of key staff / increased sickness levels.
 Increased pressure on other members of staff.
 Loss of 'goodwill.'
 3,4 12 3,3 9 SAMT / Asst Director HR The Council operates in line with the independent IIP standards and HR 'good practice' to help ensure current staff are well managed and motivated.
-The staff has a ı range of communication mechanisms in լ olace to ensure staff enឲ gagement with the Co uncil's agenda.
+The staff has a range of communication mechanisms in place to ensure staff engagement with the Council's agenda.
 The Council has reduced its emphasis of securing savings through vacancy management and seeks to bring in 'agency staff' etc as required.
-While the Cour on individual er ncil cannot control external circumstance: mployees. s it has continued to wo rk with staff to mitigat e the impact of these
+While the Coulon individual elements ncil cannot control external circumstance mployees. es it has continued t o work with staff to r mitigate the impact of these